 Before you decide to hire a lawyer on retainer, you need to know what you are going to get for your money.
 Come to an agreement with your attorney about all of the different elements we discussed here.

-Then put into writing whatever you agree to.
+Then put into writing whatever you agree to with your retained attorney.
 This way there is no dispute later on when you say one thing and your lawyer says another.
 Overall hiring a lawyer on retainer is a smart option for additional legal and financial security.